foundersandcoders/coursebook/src/course/syllabus/developer/projects/DOTNET-intro/project.md

 ### Questions to consider

-1. Routes will you need.
+1. What routes will you need.
 2. What sort of objects will you need to match these data types and what will these look like in dotnet.